Motor Insurance

 Check your tyre pressure

 Did you know you could reduce your fuel burn by up to 3%, just by keeping your tyres inflated to the correct pressure?
-Going on the UK average of £67 to fill up a fuel tank, that's a saving of almost £50 per vehicle, per year if you fill up your tank just twice a month.
+Assuming a cost of £70 to fill up a fuel tank, that's a saving of almost £50 per vehicle, per year if you fill up your tank just twice a month.

 In addition, getting your car regularly serviced as well as getting on top of problems quickly will ensure your vehicle is running as efficient as it can be.
 This also complies with UK law, which carries penalties for poor quality tyres, or tyres which are not inflated to the correct pressure.